-The sustainability indicators used to measure the attainment of each of the environmental or social characteristics promoted by the Master Fund are:
+The sustainability indicators used to measure the attainment of each of the environmental or social characteristics promoted by the Sub-Fund are:

 - The SRI score calculated during the investment strategy process.
-For the method used to calculate this score, please refer to the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?". - The percentage of companies belonging to the "Under Supervision" category as defined by the SRI score calculation method and which are subject to an exclusion (i.e., 20% of each sector of the investment universe). - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+For the method used to calculate this score, refer to the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?". - The percentage of issuers belonging to the "Under supervision" category as defined by the SRI score calculation method and which are subject to an exclusion (i.e., 20% of the investment universe).